sueszli/blog/choosing macos.md

 # choosing macos

-here's a list of the things that bother me about other operating systems on my laptop, so much so that i'm willing to pay the apple tax to use macos.
+here's a list of the things that bother me about other operating systems (for laptop usage). so much so that i'm willing to pay the apple tax to use macOS.

 this is in no way a recommendation for you to switch to macos. please use whatever works best for your workflow. also check out wolfgang's video on [why he switched to macos (as a linux user)](https://www.youtube.com/watch?v=X0DIHlnD_S0) and james mickens' presention of [his life as a developer](https://youtu.be/7Nj9ZjwOdFQ?si=mhz86GWUVsvk6sPe&t=1009) as they cover a lot of the same points.